cncf/tag-security/assessments/projects/volcano/self-assessment.md

   - Checking all commits with static code analysis
   - Limiting the project's exposure to open, known unfixed vulnerabilities.
   - Having the project declare and pinned the dependencies of its build process by hash
-- Conduct a comprehensive review of RBAC policies to ensure the principle of least privilege.
+- Conduct a comprehensive review of RBAC policies within Volcano scheduler and controller to ensure the principle of least privilege.